- ANBI Name(s):

 - Activities report

-As in other years, the focus of activities in 2015 was on our regular services, held every Sunday, and monthly Compline and Healing services.
-There were special services such as the Nine Lessons and Carols and combined services with the Old Catholic Church, a Lent course with discussion, other activities such as a Retreat day and concerts by our excellent choir.
-Apart from these activities the main and most important issue was the appointment of a new chaplain and we are very happy the Revd David de Verny has taken up this appointment as from 21 June 2015.
-Attendance to services has risen substantially and the pastoral care gets structured attention again.
+As in other years, the focus of activities in 2018 was on our regular services, held every Sunday, and monthly Compline and Healing services.
+There were special services such as the Nine Lessons and Carols and combined services with the Old Catholic Church, a Lent course with discussion, other activities such as a Vision Day, social events, and concerts by our excellent choir.
+Apart from these activities the main and most important issue was the maintenance of church membership and momentum during the current interregnum, which will end with the appointment of a new chaplain

 - Statement of income & expenses

-Chaplaincy costs in 2015 include the rent of an apartment and as of 27 June the stipends and other costs of an incumbent priest half time.
+Chaplaincy costs in 2016 include the rent of an apartment and until June the stipends and other costs of an incumbent priest half time.

 - Statement of intended disbursements in coming year

-Disbursements for 2017 are expected not to be higher than those in 2016, and will be lower if the Church will not have an incumbent priest again that year.
+Disbursements for 2019 are expected to be higher than those in 2018, and will again be significantly lower if the Church does not have an incumbent priest again that year.